department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/CST Product/Decision Letter Release Plan.md

 How you'll conduct the testing: Live, virtual sessions, giving users assigned tasks to test use cases.
 How you'll give the test users access to the product in production w/o making it live on VA.gov: feature toggle
 ### Results:
-- Number of users: x
+- Number of users: 7
-- Number of bugs identified / fixed: x/x
+- Number of bugs identified / fixed: 5/5
-- Types of errors logged:
+- Types of errors logged: general usability issues

 Any UX changes necessary based on the logs, or feedback on user challenges, or VA challenges? yes/no If yes, what: